aaryan778/DecentralizedChat/README.md

 ### Why can't I just use an app like Signal?

 You can, and you should, but for regular conversations.
 Most messaging apps store your conversations on their servers.
 I believe Signal stores them locally though.
 For the ones that store them on their servers, they might be encrypted, but they're still stored.
-X:/Anonymous doesn't even store them.
+AnonChat doesn't even store them.
 It literally stores nothing but the time at which a conversation was created, its participant's anonymous IDs (randomly generated), and their public keys (also randomly generated).
 So what's better?
 Encryption, or no data existing in the first place?
 If you host it on Glitch, they might save the encrypted conversation content, but if you host it on a private domain, then nothing is saved at any point.

 ### How does it work?

 Let's suppose there are two people who want to talk to each other, but what they want to say has to remain an absolute secret, to the point where they don't even want a record of the conversation existing.
 We'll call them Adam and Eve.
-Adam creates an anonymous conversation using X:/Anonymous.
+Adam creates an anonymous conversation using AnonChat.
 On his browser, completely on the client-side, a public key and private key are generated for him.
 He sends his public key to the server, and gets an anonymous ID generated for him.
 A file is created on the server that contains the time at which the conversation was created, when it was last modified, and Adam's anonymous ID and public key.
 A conversation ID is also generated, and Adam is redirected to the chat page.
 He can now send a link for Eve to join by sharing his URL.
 Eve clicks on the link, and she (still on the client-side) gets a private and public key pair generated for her, is given an anonymous ID, and is given access to the chat page.
 Adam and Eve's private keys are stored on their browser's local storage, never by the server.
 When they send a message to each other, they encrypt their messages with the other person's public key.
 The encrypted message is sent to the server, and relayed to the other person, who then decrypts it locally on the client-side with their private key.
 At no point does the server have access to any private keys, or any plaintext data.
 Messages that are sent and received also get stored in the browser's local storage.
 The downside is that there's no way to really prove what the original content of a message was if one of the users decides to modify their local storage records and make it seem like the other person said something they didn't.
 But would you rather trust one other person (who's potentially a friend), or an entire company that would have a lot to gain from selling your data?

 ### Can this be dangerous?